Dave Ramsey being sued for $150 million by former listeners

 In total, the lawsuit claims the firm collected around $200 million from clients.

-Ramsey, Timeshare Exit Team and the Happy Hour Media Group, a marketing firm with connections to Brandon Reed, one of the founders of Timeshare Exit Team, are accused of violating the Washington Consumer Protection Act.
+Ramsey, the Timeshare Exit Team, and the Happy Hour Media Group, a marketing firm with connections to Brandon Reed, one of the founders of the Timeshare Exit Team, are accused of violating the Washington Consumer Protection Act.
 The lawsuit alleges that they are guilty of defrauding customers, committing “negligent malpresentation,” “unjust enrichment” and conspiracy.

 Timeshare Exit Team went out of business in 2022.